 - Some areas of the farm and village have soft or uneven ground but the majority is fully accessible.
 Groundwork SaNT are making constant improvements to the site to be as inclusive as possible.
 The buildings in the Village area are reconstructions of early medieval buildings and have beaten-earth floors and high thresholds (to hold the thresh!) and unfortunately this means they are not physically accessible for all people.
 You can, however, get close enough to look (and smell) inside and should we have living history volunteers in residence, they would be delighted to bring it to life for you.
-We currently have a health and safety issue with the level entrance to the museum building.
-If you require level access please, at your arrival, contact our Visitor Services team during opening hours, on 0191 424 1585, to get access to the building through a secondary entrance.

 - Accessible toilets and baby change areas are available both in the Bede Museum and the Jarrow Hall building.
 We have baby-changing supplies available free of charge from reception.

 - A complimentary wheelchair is available at the Bede Museum reception, subject to availability.
 Assistance dogs are welcome across the site however not during biosecurity for avian influenza due to Defra rules: PLEASE CHECK before your visit.

 - Jarrow Hall has reserved parking bays for blue badge holders adjacent to the Bede Museum entrance, available on a first come, first served basis.

 - Mornings can be busy at Jarrow Hall, if you prefer a quieter visit then we recommend coming to visit 1pm onwards.

 - Wellies: We understand that not all visitors can tolerate wearing wellies however access to the farm area is sometimes dependant on this if Defra require additional biosecurity in times of Avian Influenza threat.
 PLEASE CHECK if unsure.